koukibadr/mason-bricks/easy_deps/README.md

     "package": "<package>", //dependency name
-    "version": null, //dependency version, if null the latest vereion will be installted "dev_dependency": false, //will be installed as dev_dependency or not "require_sdk": false //require sdk (eg sdk: flutter) or not },
+    "version": null, //dependency version, if null the latest vereion will be installted "dev_dependency": false, //will be installed as dev_dependency or not "require_sdk": false, //require sdk (eg sdk: flutter) or not "required": false //required or not, if not and there's an error on installation the post_gen will continue the other tasks
+  },
   {
     "package": "<another_package>", //dependency name
-    "version": "11.1.22", //dependency version, if null the latest vereion will be installted "dev_dependency": false, //will be installed as dev_dependency or not "require_sdk": true //require sdk (eg sdk: flutter) or not },
+    "version": "11.1.22", //dependency version, if null the latest vereion will be installted "dev_dependency": false, //will be installed as dev_dependency or not "require_sdk": true, //require sdk (eg sdk: flutter) or not, "required": true
+  },
 ]
 ```